 "This is one of the worst times I've ever experienced from the real estate and building business.
-The uncertainty is everybody's mind," said Alvey.
+The uncertainty is in everybody's mind," said Alvey.
 "On the other hand, real estate increases with inflation."

-real estate increases flation."
-You have to have well-located land and land that's desirable, points out Alvey, who clearly is convinced that Falkland is something special.
-"We are looking for special people and sales are few and far between at times," he comments.
+You have to have well-located land and land that's desirable, points out Alvey, who clearly is convinced that ) is something

-Historic Falkland is getting a facelift in preparation for sale buyers?
-"Well, until it sells," he laughs and adds,
+Historic Falkland is getting a facelift in preparation for sale